-The selection of either a thesis, research project or Survey must be made under guidance of the supervisor and a research proposal must be submitted before the submission deadline shown below to the dean (via Kyoumu).
+The selection of either a thesis, research project or Survey must be made under guidance of the supervisor and a research proposal must be submitted before the submission deadline shown below to Kyoumu.
 If the submission of a research proposal is delayed, completion will be delayed.